lewagon/data-setup/LINUX.md

 ## Dotfiles

-There are three options, chose _one_:
+There are three options, choose _one_:

 ### 1. I already attended Web Development (FullStack) bootcamp at Le Wagon _on the same laptop_